rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 So while he slept, Delilah took the seven locks of his head and wove them into the web.
 And she made them tight with the pin and said to him, The Philistines are upon you, Samson!
 But he awoke from his sleep and pulled away the pin, the loom, and the web. ^1614

-And she said to him, How can you say, I love you, when your heart is not with me?
+And she said to him, How can you say, 'I love you,' when your heart is not with me?
 You have mocked me these three times, and you have not told me where your great strength lies. ^1615

 And when she pressed him hard with her words day after day, and urged him, his soul was vexed to death. ^1616

-And he told her all his heart, and said to her, A razor has never come upon my head, for I have been a Nazirite to God from my mother’s womb.
+And he told her all his heart, and said to her, A razor has never come upon my head, for I have been a Nazirite to God from my mother's womb.
 If my head is shaved, then my strength will leave me, and I shall become weak and be like any other man. ^1617

 When Delilah saw that he had told her all his heart, she sent and called the lords of the Philistines, saying, Come up again, for he has told me all his heart.
 Then the lords of the Philistines came up to her and brought the money in their hands. ^1618

 She made him sleep on her knees.
 And she called a man and had him shave off the seven locks of his head.
 Then she began to torment him, and his strength left him. ^1619

 And she said, The Philistines are upon you, Samson!
 And he awoke from his sleep and said, I will go out as at other times and shake myself free.
-But he did not know that the Lord had left him. ^1620
+But he did not know that the LORD had left him. ^1620

 And the Philistines seized him and gouged out his eyes and brought him down to Gaza and bound him with bronze shackles.
 And he ground at the mill in the prison. ^1621